web-devkits/wasm2native/doc/compile_wasm_app_to_native.md

 ##### Binary executable

-There are two auxiliary libraries, `vmlib` and `nosandbox`, used for `sandbox` and `no-sandbox` mode object file.
-You can either link with `vmlib` to generate the executable file in sandbox mode or `nosandbox` to generate the executable file in non-sandbox mode.
+There are two auxiliary libraries, `libvmlib.a` and `libnosandbox.a`, used for `sandbox` mode and `no-sandbox` mode object file respectively.
+You can either link with `libvmlib.a` to generate the executable file in sandbox mode or `libnosandbox.a` to generate the executable file in non-sandbox mode.

 ```bash
 # link object file and vmlib library to generate the executable file in sandbox mode